Thinkific has been one of the oldest course platforms out there.

 What do I like about Thinkific? 👍

-- Free plan (with no transaction fees): Unlike Teachable, which charges a 10% transaction fee on its free plan and a 5% fee on its Basic plan ($59/mo), Thinkific offers a free plan with 0% transaction fees.
+- Free plan (with no transaction fees): Unlike Teachable which charges transaction fee on their paid plans, Thinkific offers a free plan with 0% transaction fees.
+Even their Basic plan at $49/mo supports unlimited products which is impressive!

 - Superior lesson formats: Engage your students with various multimedia options, including audio, PDFs, quizzes, surveys, Google Docs, assessments, and live lessons.
 More than even Teachable!